wseemaqa/devcheatsheet/javascript.md

 - do while — Similar to the while loop but it executes at least once and performs a check at the end to see if the condition is met to execute again
 - break —Used to stop and exit the cycle at certain conditions
 - continue — Skip parts of the cycle if certain conditions are met
+- for-of — Used to iterate across data structures(Arrays, objects, etc.)

 ## If – Else Statements
 These types of statements are easy to understand.
 Using them, you can set conditions for when your code is executed.
 If certain conditions apply, something is done, if not – something else is executed.
 ```javascript